tuncgumusdag/csharp-bdd-framework/README.md

 A CSharp test automation framework using Selenium, Gherkin and Specflow.

-Need to download Specflow extension for the example tests to run.
+Need to install the Specflow extension to run the example tests.